nesscs/NessVMSPi/README.md

 sudo reboot
 ```

-Once the Pi reboots, continue the Nx Witness setup from another machine running the NxWitness Client.
+Once the Pi reboots, continue the Nx Witness setup from another machine running the VMS Client.

 ## Reference
 - [How to build an NVR with Nx Witness VMS](https://support.networkoptix.com/hc/en-us/articles/360035982154)